-At the beginning, when Big Wen doesn’t know how to read the character, I will tell him the pinyin.
+In the beginning, when Big Wen doesn’t know how to read the character, I will tell him the pinyin.
 Later, I start to have him guess the pinyin.
 However, I have to keep reminding him about the tones.
 For more information about tones, please read this post “How to Pronounce Mandarin-Chinese Tones“.

-According to my plan, after Big Wen finishes this book, I will give him a easy book to read, so he will feel achieved.
+According to my plan, after Big Wen finishes this book, I will give him an easy book to read, so he will feel achieved.
 For that book, I will have Big Wen type some paragraphs on a computer using a Chinese Pinyin typing tool.

-Big Wen doesn’t need to know how to hand write every character, but he needs to know how to type the character on the computer.
+Big Wen doesn’t need to know how to handwrite every character, but he needs to know how to type the character on the computer.
 Once he knows how to read the character and knows the Pinyin, it will not be that difficult.

 What if your older child doesn’t want to read?
 Reward him first for what he does.
 At the same time, punish him for not doing what he is supposed to do.
 You can take away the computer time or something he likes unless he finishes the reading task.

 At the same time, try to keep motivating your child to keep learning.
-You can encourage your child to use Chinese to communicate with the family and friends.
-Have your child search something online in Chinese or watch Chinese cartoons like Boonie Bears.
+You can encourage your child to use Chinese to communicate with family and friends.
+Have your child search for something online in Chinese or watch Chinese cartoons like Boonie Bears.
 Keep telling him being bilingual is awesome.
 Keep praising and rewarding him for his efforts.